braedynl/CSE231-020-SS20/README.md

 ## Course Schedule

-Last Refresh: 10/10/2020 01:04 AM EST
+Last Refresh: 10/10/2020 10:02 PM EST

 The assignments listed on the schedule have links to the corresponding website they are hosted on.
 Links to Mimir and D2L assignments are not direct because a login is required.
 You can hover over the assignment's text to see its precise due date (sorry mobile users).

-Reading the book chapters and watching the lecture videos can be done at any point during the week, though it's _prooobbbaaably_ a good idea to do it before coming to lab and starting the assignments.
+Reading the weekly book chapters and watching the lecture videos can be done at any point during the week, though it's _prooobbbaaably_ a good idea to do it before coming to lab and starting the assignments.
 It should be assumed that all assignments are due by 11:59 PM EST on their respective days, unless specified otherwise.

-If you are in a different timezone, Mimir should automatically convert our assigned times to your computer's local time, you shouldn't need to adjust anything (though your assignments may be due at strange times of the day depending on where you live, sorry!).
+If you are in a different timezone, Mimir and D2L should automatically convert our assigned times to your computer's local time, you shouldn't need to adjust anything.

 <div align="center"><b>Semester Progress (39%)</b></div>
 <div align="center">⬛⬛⬛⬛⬛⬜⬜⬜⬜⬜⬜⬜⬜⬜</div>